-Useful contact information for Business/Travel related questions: email@example.com.
+Contact information for Business/Travel related questions at CBL: email@example.com.

-Special Notes: Local travel (DC Metropolitan areas) requires a TAR/prior approval if it involves an overnight stay.
-A TAR should, however, always be made for insurance purposes only (IPO) even if you are not anticipating reimbursement.
-Out-of-state travel is always accompanied by a TAR/prior approval.
+Local travel (Washington, D.C.
+Metropolitan Area) requires a submitted and approved Travel Request if it involves an overnight stay.
+A Travel Request should, however, always be made for insurance purposes only (IPO) even if you are not anticipating expenses/reimbursement.
+Out-of-state travel is always accompanied by a Travel Request.

 Pre-Travel Instructions for completing: